 Notice from the pulpit must be given 2 consecutive Sundays prior to a formal candidate’s preaching service(s), and 2 consecutive Sundays prior to the church membership vote.

-The candidate must be elected as pastor by a majority vote of members present and qualified to vote.
+The candidate must be elected as pastor by a majority vote of members present.
 This vote shall be taken by written, secret ballot at a meeting at which the candidate is not present.
 The pulpit committee will only present for consideration to the membership one candidate at a time, and an up or down vote must be cast prior to consideration of other potential candidates.

 ARTICLE 5